Components

 2. Body: Contains customizable filtering elements.

-3. Footer: Docked button component confirms applied filters and dismisses drawer.
+3. Footer: Docked button component confirms applied filters and dismisses the drawer.

 Layout

-Drawers were built to be placed on the right side of the screen, sliding to the left side when triggered, and adding an overlay to the previous shown screen.
-Drawers are responsive, which means they change their sizes in the experience depending on the screen size.
-For desktop or mobile’s views, the component will always cover the entire screen height, while its width will depend on the size chosen.
+Drawers are placed on the right side of the screen.
+When triggered, the drawer slides to the left, and an overlay is placed on the previous screen.
+Drawers are responsive.
+For desktop or mobile views, the component will always cover the entire screen height.
+The width will depend on the size chosen.

 Breakpoint